Please see below answers to some of our most frequently asked questions.

 Please note bag searches may be conducted upon arrival at Lights!
 Canberra!
 Action! and Symphony in the Park and alcohol will be confiscated.

 Yes, first aid stations are located at all event sites and available during event hours.
-Please refer to the Festival Maps or advise your nearest staff member on site who will arrange medical assistance.
+Please refer to the Festival Maps (coming soon) or advise your nearest staff member on-site who will arrange medical assistance.

 All lost property enquiries are handled by the friendly staff at the Information Marquee, located on the North Lawns in the Enlighten Illuminations Festival Hub.
 If you find something, please hand it to the nearest staff member or visit the Information Marquee.